 Q. What are the causes of myelodysplastic syndrome, and who is most likely to develop it?

-A. In most cases we don’t know the cause, although exposures to radiation or industrial chemicals like benzene and xylene are risk factors.
+A. In most cases we don’t know the cause, although exposures to radiation or industrial chemicals like benzene are risk factors.
 Most patients are 60 years old or above, but MDS can occur at younger ages, even in childhood, especially in patients who have been previously treated with chemotherapy or radiation.
 MDS affects only a small subset of patients treated with chemotherapy or radiation treatment.
 When it occurs, it happens typically five to seven years after treatment, but I’ve seen cases where it occurs 20 years later.

 Q. What are typical symptoms that lead to a diagnosis?